 - New York Heart Association (NYHA) grade 2 or greater congestive heart failure

 - Symptomatic peripheral vascular disease

-- Significant vascular disease (e.g., aortic aneurysm, aortic dissection)
+- Significant vascular disease (e.g., aortic aneurysm, aortic dissection) or arterial thrombotic events

 - No serious, non-healing wound, ulcer, or bone fracture